andrew/ultimate-awesome/README.md

 - [Awesome-Face-Restoration](https://github.com/TaoWangzj/Awesome-Face-Restoration) - A comprehensive list of recources (papers, repositories etc.) about face restoration methods.
 - [awesome-live-reloading](https://github.com/hasura/awesome-live-reloading) - A curated collection of live-reloading / hot-reloading / watch-reloading tools for different languages and frameworks.
 - [Awesome-Monocular-3D-detection](https://github.com/BigTeacher-777/Awesome-Monocular-3D-detection) - Awesome Monocular 3D detection.
+- [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
+The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-vqa](https://github.com/chingyaoc/awesome-vqa) - Visual Q&A reading list .
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-biomarkers](https://github.com/markwk/awesome-biomarkers) - Curated List of Biomarkers, Blood Tests, and Blood Tracking.